roiei/algo/README.md

   4. merge_sort.py : merge sort using merge is added
      merge sort is merging two parts of source from the unit size 1 and the unit size is going to increased as multiple of 2

+C. Problem Solving

+1) Algorithm code for the problems from 'LeetCode'

+2) Algorithm code for the problems from HackerRank, acmpic, etc.